-BBC TWO’s The Fifteen Billion Pound Railway returns for a second series on 22 May at 9pm to follow the construction of the Elizabeth line under London.
+BBC TWO’s The Fifteen Billion Pound Railway returned for a second series in May 2017 to follow the construction of the Elizabeth line under London.

 Visit bbc.co.uk/crossrail for more information about the programme.